-When studying the influence of the atmosphere on Earth rotation, it has become common practice to use the effective atmospheric angular momentum (AAM) functions, which were introduced by Barnes et al. (1983, Proc.
-R. Soc.
-Lond.) and can be directly calculated from globally-gridded meteorological data.
+When studying the influence of the atmosphere on Earth rotation, it has become common practice to use the effective atmospheric angular momentum (AAM) functions, which can be directly calculated from globally-gridded meteorological data.
 The AAM consists of two components, usually referred to as matter and motion terms (or pressure and wind terms).
 The matter term describes the influence of atmospheric mass redistributions on the Earth's inertia tensor, whereas the motion term corresponds to the relative angular momentum of the atmosphere with respect to the mean rotating reference system.
 In its most practical formulation, the two AAM components are estimated from surface pressure data and from the global fields of zonal and meridional wind velocities.

-The general goal of the AAM part of GGOS Atmosphere is to rigorously model atmospheric effects on Earth rotation for all time scales and improving the models which are involved in the estimation process.
-In detail, this comprises the following tasks:
+The general goal of the AAM part of GGOS Atmosphere was to rigorously investigate atmospheric effects on Earth rotation on all time scales, with particular attention being paid to diurnal and sub-diurnal variations.
+Some of the specific objectives were: